Applehand/SEOwayfinder/docs/README.md

 # SEOcli

-**SEOcli** is a command-line tool for parsing web page data from URLs in a sitemap.
-This tool is ideal for quickly analyzing web pages in bulk and extracting essential SEO data.
+**SEOcli** is a command-line tool for parsing web page data from URLs in a sitemap or from clipboard input.
+This tool is ideal for quickly analyzing web pages in bulk and extracting essential SEO data for optimization purposes.

 ## Features

-- Parse sitemap URLs or XML files.
+- Parse sitemap URLs, XML files, or URLs from the clipboard.
-- Crawl pages and extract SEO-relevant data:
+- Crawl web pages and extract SEO-relevant data, including:
   - Meta descriptions
   - Page titles
   - Headings (H1-H6)
   - Links, Images, Scripts, and Stylesheets
   - URL slugs, query parameters, and fragments
   - Robots, HREflang, canonicals
-- Output results in a structured format.
+- Output results in a structured format for further analysis.

 ## Installation

 To install the SEOcli tool from the GitHub repository:

-1. Make sure you have Python installed on your system
+1. Make sure you have Python installed on your system.
 2. Install the package using `pip` by running:

 ```bash